nordeim/SG-Point-Of-Sale/docs/prompt_to_fix_2.md

 ---
 that is an awesome finding and execution plan to fix the error! but you did not generate the *complete* updated *replacement* files as you mentioned in your plan.

+---
+awesome job! please carefully the application start up log and screens and provide your carefully and systematic analysis rigorously and meticulously.